 Do candied pecans need to be refrigerated?

-These pecans do not need to be refrigerated.
+You do not need to refrigerate candied pecans.
 In fact, I recommend storing them at room temperature, as the moisture from the fridge could affect their crunchy coating.
-Store your nuts in an airtight container for up to 3 weeks.
-If you’re giving candied pecans as a gift, you can package them in cellophane bags or in a mason jar decorated with a pretty ribbon.

 Candied pecans in a salad with strawberries and feta cheese.